MattGreyDesign/himatt.com/_projects/abstract-photo-experiments.md

 intro: |
-  An experimental photo-series aimed at exploring elements of photographs and how they can be merged to create an an alternative environment with reduced frames of reference.
+  An experimental photo-series aimed at exploring elements of photographs and how they can be merged and manipulated to create an alternative environment, with warped frames of reference for the viewer.

 content_layout:
   - section_layout: 1col-10-centered